ARCHIVED-mean-stack/session-8/README.md

 </body>
 ```

-Reuse the css from assets.
+###Deleting a Pirate

-As a starting point reuse the array script:
+As a starting point reuse the array script.
+Recall the script from a previous lesson:

 ```
 $scope.deletePirate = function(index) {
 	$scope.pirates.splice(index, 1);
 }
 ```

 Wire up the deletePirate function:

 ```